braces in the military questions answered

 You have both options and obstacles when it comes to braces in the military.

-If you have braces now and are near the end of your orthodontic care, you can begin the joining process, but you cannot swear in until after removing your braces.
+If you have braces now and are near the end of your orthodontic care, you can begin the joining process, but you cannot swear in until after your braces are removed.

-You can, however, enter the delayed entry program while undergoing orthodontic care.
+You can, however, enter the delayed entry program (DEP) while undergoing orthodontic care.

-As long as you get a letter from your orthodontist saying your treatment will finish up within the 365 days you have with the delayed entry program, you can join the military.
+As long as you get a letter from your orthodontist saying your treatment will finish before being sworn in, you can join the military.

 After Boot Camp: Braces in the Military